 Here are the current rankings of MIT vs Harvard by leading publications and websites:

-As you can see here, rankings for Harvard University vs MIT really are incredibly close, so much so that you can't argue one school is "better" based on rankings alone.
+As you can see here, outside of the Forbes ranking, the rankings for Harvard University vs MIT really are incredibly close.
+As a result, you can't argue one school is "better" based on rankings alone.

 In addition to national rankings, we looked at Niche grades, which are grades (A+ to F) given by real students who attended the universities.
 As expected, Harvard and MIT both earned A+ ratings thanks to their high-quality academics, excellent faculty, and active social scenes.

 The acceptance rates for MIT and Harvard are incredibly low—just 4% for each.
 Both Harvard and MIT are two of the most difficult universities to get into, so you'll need to have a killer application to raise your chances of getting accepted.

 Incoming Harvard students have a 4.0 high school GPA on average.
 While MIT doesn't report incoming freshmen's high school averages, the fact that MIT's admissions rate is 4% suggests that accepted students have very competitive GPAs as well.
 This indicates that you'll need to have super-high grades (mostly or all As) to be able to get into either MIT or Harvard.

 In terms of standardized test scores, MIT students have slightly higher averages, with an SAT score of 1520 and an ACT score of 35, compared with Harvard's averages of 1480 and 35.

 Overall, these slight differences are nominal, meaning that both schools are extremely hard to get into.

 Tuition and fees are similar at Harvard and MIT.
 Harvard tuition and fees are $52,659 per year, whereas MIT's are slightly more expensive at $57,590 per year.